xone4/NexusAI-Cognitive-Lab/README.md

 *   **Key Initiatives:**
     *   **Simulated MICRO Architecture (✅ Implemented):** The system now features a **Cognitive Router** that, as a pre-planning step, selects the most appropriate "expert persona" for a given task.
 This allows the AI to tailor its reasoning and planning process, with the selected expert made visible in the UI for enhanced transparency.
     *   **Activate Reinforcement Learning Loop (✅ Implemented):** The AI now learns from its successes.
 The Cognitive Router is enhanced with a reinforcement learning loop, allowing it to automatically prefer the "expert personas" that have proven most effective for specific types of problems, making it smarter and faster over time.
-    *   **Implement "Reality-Check" Protocols (💡 Planned):** Enforce mandatory workflows that force the AI to validate its internal logic against its factual World Model, preventing it from operating in a purely theoretical space.
+    *   **Implement "Reality-Check" Protocols (▶️ In Progress):** Enforce mandatory workflows that force the AI to validate its internal logic against its factual World Model, preventing it from operating in a purely theoretical space. **The core `validate_against_world_model` tool is now fully functional, enabling the AI to perform these checks as part of its plan.**

 ---
 ## Contributing